SRSQ: SRSQ

 Ashlyn chose the name SRSQ, pronounced "seer-skew" and originally stylized as "srsQ", as shorthand for "serious question".
 Ashlyn says that because of the two words which act as its phonetic components, its meaning has expanded to include being "like a warped seer, or a skewed vision."
 The project was originally intended as an outlet for Ashlyn to experiment with pop song remixes and noise music.

 Ashlyn gave her first performance as SRSQ in May 2017.
 On August 24, 2018, she announced her debut solo album Unreality, which was released by Dais on October 26.

 On August 16, 2019, Uniform and the Body released the collaborative album Everything That Dies Someday Comes Back, with SRSQ providing vocals to the song "Patron Saint of Regret".
 The same year, Jorge Elbrecht released the album Gloss Coma – 002, with SRSQ featuring on the song "The Entrance of Cold" alongside Molina and Samantha Urbani.

 SRSQ's second album, Ever Crashing, was announced on May 9, 2022, and released on August 19, also by Dais.

 In February 2023, SRSQ was announced as part of the lineup of Oblivion Access, a music festival in Austin, Texas, which ran from June 15–18.
 The next month, she was announced to be joining Frankie Rose on a tour of US and Canada in May and June.
 In September, she supported Cold Cave on tour in the US.
 In November, Vyva Melinkolya released the album Unbecoming, featuring SRSQ's vocals on the track "Bruise".

+On January 2, 2026, Ashlyn released her new single "Born Alone, Die Alone", her first new single in over three years.
+The song focuses on themes of loss, grief, and loneliness.